rustbridge/rusty-snake-book/src/9-frames.md

 Then, the drawing color is defined.
 We use a function that is provided by `sdl2`, the function takes in three `u8` values and returns a color.
 The method `set_draw_color()` is called on the renderer, with `drawing_color` as argument.

 We create a new rectangle with it's minimum and maximum x and y values as arguments and bind it to the variable `square_definition`.
 This variable is then passed to the method `fill_rect()`.
-Our square is rendered and put into the backbuffer.
+Our square is rendered and put into the back buffer.

 The last line updates the screen with all the rendering done since the last update.